 Appropriate information will be shared with the Office of Human Resources in regard to work related incidents.

-- All University units will use the attached Incident Report Form to document the accident/incident.
-Once completed, these forms are to be forwarded to the Department of Safety and Transportation
+- All university units will use the attached Accident Investigation Report to document the accident/incident.
+Once completed, these forms are to be forwarded to the Department of University Safety.

-- The Department of Safety and Transportation and the Office of Human Resources will quarterly provide a listing to the University General Counsel of all accidents that were reported as occurring within the prior three months.
-Additionally, these offices will report any Major Accident (see definition above) to the University General Counsel and the Vice President for Administrative and Information Services within 24 hours.
+- The Department of University Safety will quarterly provide a listing to the Office of Human Resources of all accidents that were reported as occurring within the prior three months.
+Additionally, these offices will report any Major Accident (see definition above) to the university general counsel and the vice president for administrative services within 24 hours.

 - In all cases of injury accidents that occur on or using university-owned property, the Department of University Safety will also provide the Office of General Counsel and the Director of Procurement Services with a copy of the resulting incident report, so that a Loss Notice can be filed with the State Legal Expense Fund if appropriate.